girisagar46/girisagar46.github.io/content/articles/straight-up-terraform.md

 As you can see `Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.` because no resources were created even though our `.tf` file has resource block.

-You can also get the output using `Terraform output` command like this: `Terraform output bucket_info`
+You can also get the output using `terraform output` command like this: `terraform output bucket_info`

 Example: